University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 An employee may not use sick leave while on leave without pay (LWOP).

-EXCEPTION: An employee who is on LWOP may schedule sick leave each month for up to four months to maintain eligibility for University-sponsored employee benefits and/or to cover their portion of the insurance premiums if the employee is eligible for:
+Exception: An employee on LWOP for one of the following reasons may schedule a minimum of eight hours of sick leave each month, normally up to a maximum of four months to maintain eligibility for University-sponsored employee benefits and/or to cover their portion of the insurance premiums:

 An employee reports inability to work due to illness or disability to their supervisor at the beginning of any period of sick leave and daily thereafter unless the employee and the supervisor make other arrangements.

-The employee should apply for family medical leave if the need for sick leave usage:
+The employee should apply for FML, or another type of medical leave if not eligible for FML, if the sick leave usage:

 • Is a chronic condition that requires ongoing treatment or ongoing intermittent treatment.

-For application advisory guidelines and more detailed information regarding family medical leave, see the HRS website.
+For advisory guidelines and detailed information regarding family medical leave, see the HRS website.

-The following two options allow an employee to be paid for accrued sick leave:
+The following two options allow an eligible employee to be paid for accrued sick leave:

-At retirement, an eligible employee may either receive benefits from the Voluntary Employee’s Benefit Association Medical Expense Plan (VEBA MEP) or receive payment for accrued sick leave.
-The employee does not personally choose between VEBA MEP or sick leave payment.
-See BPPM 55.49 for more information.
+• At retirement, an eligible employee may either receive benefits from the Voluntary Employee’s Benefit Association Medical Expense Plan (VEBA MEP) or receive payment for accrued sick leave.
+The employee does not personally choose between VEBA MEP or sick leave payment, which is determined by the most recent sick leave incentive designation/vote.
+(See UPPM 55.49 for more information.)
+If an individual participated in the annual attendance incentive, it reduces the amount of the VEBA MEP benefit at retirement.

 Note: Employees who separate from WSU for any reason other than retirement or death are not eligible for payment of accrued sick leave.

-Employees are entitled to 96 hours of training release time per year to attend training sessions (see BPPM 60.72).
+Employees are entitled to 96 hours of training release time per year to attend training sessions (see UPPM 60.72).
 Applicable training sessions may include management-assigned Skillsoft online classes.

 Training leave is considered time worked for purposes of computing overtime for overtime-eligible employees.